Thyroid hormones: Medical use

 Both T3 and T4 are used to treat thyroid hormone deficiency (hypothyroidism).
 They are both absorbed well by the stomach, so can be given orally.
-Levothyroxine is the pharmaceutical name of the manufactured version of T4, which is metabolised more slowly than T3 and hence usually only needs once-daily administration.
+Levothyroxine is the chemical name of the manufactured version of T4, which is metabolised more slowly than T3 and hence usually only needs once-daily administration.
 Natural desiccated thyroid hormones are derived from pig thyroid glands, and are a "natural" hypothyroid treatment containing 20% T3 and traces of T2, T1 and calcitonin.

 Also available are synthetic combinations of T3/T4 in different ratios (such as liotrix) and pure-T3 medications (INN: liothyronine).

 Levothyroxine Sodium is usually the first course of treatment tried.
 Some patients feel they do better on desiccated thyroid hormones; however, this is based on anecdotal evidence and clinical trials have not shown any benefit over the biosynthetic forms.
 Thyroid tablets are reported to have different effects, which can be attributed to the difference in torsional angles surrounding the reactive site of the molecule.

 Thyronamines have no medical usages yet, though their use has been proposed for controlled induction of hypothermia, which causes the brain to enter a protective cycle, useful in preventing damage during ischemic shock.

 Synthetic thyroxine was first successfully produced by Charles Robert Harington and George Barger in 1926.